 “Good level of mildness and vigour.”

-The Siberian Husky is a mild and playful dog that loves to entertain itself in play and interaction with its family and owner.
+The Siberian Husky is a mild and playful dog that loves to entertain itself through play and interaction with its family and owner.
 It is a hardy breed that tends to be very social and interactive.
-Being the owner of a Husky also means having the time and, above all, the desire to interact with him to give way to his incredible athletic energy.
+Owning a Husky also means having the time and the desire to interact with him to give way to his incredible athletic energy.

 Need for exercise